Radius (bone)

-The radius is part of three joints: the elbow and the wrist, both of which are synovial joints; and the radioulnar joint, which is a syndesmosis.
+The radius is part of three joints: the elbow and the wrist, both of which are synovial joints; and the intermediate radioulnar joint, which is a syndesmosis.
 At the elbow, it joins with the capitulum of the humerus, and in a separate region, with the ulna at the radial notch.
 At the wrist, the radius forms a joint with the ulna bone.
 The radioulnar joint allows for supination and pronation of the forearm.

 The corresponding bone in the leg is the tibia.